-Pursuit of residency programs are strongly encouraged by the administration and faculty at UIWRSO.
+RESIDENCIES Pursuit of residency programs are strongly encouraged by the administration and faculty at UIWRSO.
 To support our students' interests in post-graduate education, we have made a variety of resources available.
 For example, the Director of Residency Programs coordinates a 'Residency Day' event each year whereby current students can learn from our current residents about the application process, matching process and day-to-day responsibilities of a resident.
 The residents also present on advanced optometric topics for the benefit of the students and faculty.
-Over 75% of recent UIWRSO graduates that have applied for residency have been matched with a qualifying opportunity.
+Through programs like this and through individual advising, 30% of recent graduates have completed optometric residencies around the country.
+16 | ROSENBERG SCHOOL OF OPTOMETRY

-5.0 4.7 4.50 4.25 UIWRSO currently offers ten residencies and one fellowship program in the following areas:
+UIWRSO currently offers ten residencies and one fellowship program in the following areas: